 Assemble your guitar Assemble your guitar on a soft pad or cardboard to prevent denting or scratching the instrument.
 Install the tuners Starting with the bottom set of pegholes, lay out the tuners with a ruler to make sure they are in line with one another.
 Mark out the mounting holes with a scribe or transfer punch.
 Tuner mounting screws are very delicate.
 Use a 5/64" drill bit to make pilot holes for the screws; if these holes are any smaller you risk shearing off the screw heads.
 Lubricate the screw threads by dragging them across soap or wax for smooth installation.
 With the tuners in place, install the screws in the pilot holes with a #1 Phillips screwdriver.
 On the tuner string post, add a washer then the threaded bushing.
 Tighten with a 10mm nut driver or wrench.
-Install the body bushings Install the tailpiece bushings.
-It's a good idea to slightly chamfer the holes for the bushings to prevent any chipping.
+Install the bridge bushings Before installing the bridge bushings into the body it's a good idea to slightly chamfer the holes for the bushings to prevent chipping the wood.
 Cut the edge back just larger than the outside diameter of the knurling.
 Note that there is a ground wire access hole connecting the treble side tailpiece post hole to the control cavity, this is for the string ground.
 The 7" ground wire needs to be installed before the bushing.
 Strip 1/2" off of both ends and run the wire through the hole into the cavity leaving the stripped end to come in contact with the bushing once installed.

-Install the tailpiece bushings.
-Pressing them in with a drill press is the preferred method but they can also be installed with gentle hammer taps using a block of wood between the bushing and hammer.
-Install the bridge bushings in the same fashion.
+Install the bushings.
+Pressing them in with a drill press is the preferred method but they can also be installed with gentle hammer taps using a wooden dowel between the bushing and hammer.